ceelee001808/big_west_baseball_website/README.md

 Importances cluster tightly (12.6–16.0%), so the model rewards complete offensive profiles rather than one standout tool.

-## Read it honestly

-The model only sees the batting line.
+##  The model only sees the batting line.
 It cannot account for:

 - Defense, arm strength, speed tools beyond stolen bases, makeup, or academics
 - Whether a player wanted to transfer or was eligible to